oliver-gomes/frontend-nanodegree-pixelartmaker/README.md

 ## How to play
-- pick your dimension of the artboard
+- Pick your dimension of the artboard
-- hit submit to make your board appear
+- Hit submit to make your board appear
-- pick any color
+- Pick any color
-- start making your art
+- Start making your art "Yyaaaayyy!"

 ## Project overview
 - Used DOM manipulation techniques as createElement and inserting into the pixelCanvas table